Work Authorization for International Students

 - The internship or co-op is directly related to student’s major

-- Student MUST register for the appropriate Internship Course (Students will be given a permit for the Georgia Tech Internship only after they have obtained CPT or OPT work authorization.)
+- Student MUST register for the appropriate Internship Course (Students will be automatically registered for the Georgia Tech Internship only after they have obtained CPT or OPT work authorization.)

 International students who wish to obtain OPT work authorization for an internship must start the process by viewing OIE’s mandatory OPT tutorial (oie.gatech.edu/OPT).
 We recommend that you view the OPT tutorial several months before you wish to begin your internship.
 OPT is recommended by an OIE advisor but authorized by U.S Citizenship and Immigration Services (USCIS).
 It can take up to 90 days for USCIS to process an OPT application.
 Therefore, students should plan ahead if applying for OPT.